helikon-labs/subvt-backend/subvt-telegram-bot/TEST.md

 ## Test Cases

-Please see the test function commants in the files listed below for test case descriptions.
+Please see the test function comments in the files listed below for test case descriptions.

 | File                                                                                 | Test Case                                               |
 |--------------------------------------------------------------------------------------|---------------------------------------------------------|